Yvonne Angell, Ph.D.Director and Head of Peptide Chemistry, ChemPartner

 Richard DiMarchi, Ph.D.Distinguished Professor of Chemistry, Gill Chair in Biomolecular Science, Indiana University

-Dr. DiMarchi contributions in peptide & protein sciences consists of three decades of work in academia, the pharmaceutical industry and biotechnology companies.
-He is co-founder of Ambrx, Marcadia, Assembly, Calibrium and MB2 biotechnology companies.
-He has served as a scientific advisor to multiple pharmaceutical companies and three venture funds; 5AM, TMP, and Twilight.
+Dr. DiMarchi’s contribution in chemistry and related sciences consists of nearly four decades of work in academics, the pharmaceutical industry and biotechnology.
+He is a Distinguished Professor of Biochemistry and Gill Chair in Biomolecular Sciences at Indiana University.
+He is a co-founder of Ambrx, Inc., Marcadia Biotech, Assembly Biosciences, Calibrium and MB2 Biotech.
+He has served as a scientific advisor to multiple pharmaceutical companies and venture funds.
+He is currently Chairman of the Peptide Therapeutics Foundation and external board member at Assembly Biosciences.

 Soumitra Ghosh, Ph.D.President, Doon Associates LLC